tarstutorials/vrsensorint/source/content/m1/unity_orientation.rst

 --------------------------

 .. image:: https://img.youtube.com/vi/uzsaMCQEnVY/maxresdefault.jpg
-    :alt: Youtube Video Explaining the editor.
+    :alt: YouTube Video Explaining the editor.
     :target: https://youtu.be/uzsaMCQEnVY

-**[Click on the above image for our Youtube tutorial on Using the Unity Editor.]**
+**[Click on the above image for our YouTube tutorial on Using the Unity Editor.]**

 The Unity Editor can seem overwelming at first, but it can actually be broken down into four simple pieces.
 The image below visualizes these pieces.